Organ Grinder

 By Alex Hider

 Baseball News: After two games in throwbacks, Milwaukee’s Ryan Braun apparently got tired of wearing sansabelt pants yesterday and wore the traditional, belted, pinstriped pants the team usually wears for Friday home games.
 The rest of the team was still wearing the sansabelt throwbacks (from Michael J. Miller). … Speaking of the Brew Crew, Scott Rogers found some Brewers-themed frozen waffles at the grocery store.
 He says the Brewers logos only appeared on the packaging, and the waffles themselves had a traditional grid.
 “Tastes like blueberry Eggos, but a bit breadier and less sweet,” he said. … The outfield at Comerica Park has been looking rough since the stadium hosted a Metallica concert last week (from Chris Howell). … Reds P Homer Bailey was wearing a cap without the New Era logo yesterday (from Michael). … Players in the Frontier League All-Star game went beyond home whites and road grays (from Steve Johnson). … Funny car driver John Force threw out the first pitch at a Cubs game recently and received a personalized jersey (from David Firestone). … The Salem Red Sox and the Carolina Mudcats went red-on-red yesterday (from Cream City Prospects). … Former Hartford Whaler Ed Hospodar threw out shot the first pitch recently at a Hartford Yard Goats game in a classic Whalers sweater — and Cooperalls!
-(From Steve). … The Hiroshima Carp will wear uniforms based Japanese tea warlord Soko Ueda in August (from Jeremy Brahm). … Check out this old vintage Dairy Queen pullover baseball jersey (from BSmile). … After fielding a sharply hit comebacker that got stuck in the webbing, White Sox pitcher Derek Holland tossed his entire glove over to first to get the out (from Mike).
+(From Steve). … The Hiroshima Carp will wear uniforms based on Japanese tea warlord Soko Ueda in August (from Jeremy Brahm). … Check out this old vintage Dairy Queen pullover baseball jersey (from BSmile). … After fielding a sharply hit comebacker that got stuck in the webbing, White Sox pitcher Derek Holland tossed his entire glove over to first to get the out (from Mike).

 Football News: Former NFL player and wrestler Kevin Greene apparently repurposed an old pair of Pro Bowl pants for a wrestling costume in the ’90s (from Kub). … New uniforms for NCAA Division II Ohio Dominican University Panthers. … Here are one observer’s picks for the best-looking new college football uniforms of the year so far (from Phil). … Here’s some more info on Auburn’s logo change.